There’s a lot of money to be made in project management. But which industries pay the most?

 The question is, which industry do you want to work in?

-In this article we’ll look at the top five highest-paying job markets for PMP-certified project managers, along with average U.S. salary, a brief overview of the job responsibilities, and a few of the top companies in each sector.
+In this article, we’ll look at the top five highest-paying job markets for PMP-certified project managers, along with the average U.S. salary, a brief overview of the job responsibilities, and pros and cons of the role.

 First, a note on PMP certification

-With a PMP certification, the average project manager salary goes up to $119,235, an increase of more than 20% over a non PMI-certified project manager.
+But get this: With a PMP certification, the average project manager salary goes up to $123,314, an increase of 23% over a non PMP-certified project manager.

 Now more than ever, a PMP certification is critical for project managers who want to earn more money.